parmentelat/apssh/README.md

 In addition, `apssh` comes with a class `SshJob` that can be used in conjunction with `asynciojobs` to write scenarios that are more elaborate than just sending the same command on a bunch of hosts.
 This is presented in more details in `README-jobs.md`.

-## Full documentation

-This document, along with API reference doc, and changelog, is available at http://nepi-ng.inria.fr/apssh/
+This document, along with API reference doc, and changelog, is available at <https://nepi-ng.inria.fr/apssh/>

 ## How to get it